Setting up the domain

 This way, for example, your domain name will look like this:

-If the domain name that you choose is available, you’ll see a confirmation for adding your new domain.
+If the domain name you choose is available, you’ll see a confirmation for adding your new domain.

-Setting up the inbox
+Setting up the forwarding address

 By default, your tickets will be assigned to the “Default team.”